leeprovoost/go-rest-api-template/README.md

 Our handler looks now like this:

 ```
-func ListUsersHandler(w http.ResponseWriter, req *http.Request, env env) {
+func ListUsersHandler(w http.ResponseWriter, req *http.Request, ctx appContext) {
+  // code that retrieves users from database
-  env.Render.JSON(w, http.StatusOK, db.List())
+  ctx.render.JSON(w, http.StatusOK, responseObject
 }
 ```

-The only problem is that this handler's type signature is not `http.ResponseWriter, *http.Request` but `http.ResponseWriter, *http.Request, env` so Go's HandleFunc function will complain about this.
-That's why we are introducing a helper function `makeHandler` that takes our environment struct and our handlers with the special type signature and converts it to `func(w http.ResponseWriter, r *http.Request)`:
+The only problem is that this handler's type signature is not `http.ResponseWriter, *http.Request` but `http.ResponseWriter, *http.Request, appContext` so Go's HandleFunc function will complain about this.
+That's why we are introducing a helper function `makeHandler` that takes our appContext struct and our handlers with the special type signature and converts it to `func(w http.ResponseWriter, r *http.Request)`:

 ```
-func makeHandler(env env, fn func(http.ResponseWriter, *http.Request, env)) http.HandlerFunc {
+func makeHandler(ctx appContext, fn func(http.ResponseWriter, *http.Request, appContext)) http.HandlerFunc {
   return func(w http.ResponseWriter, r *http.Request) {
-    fn(w, r, env)
+    fn(w, r, ctx)
   }
 }
 ```